ryunino/python-basics/README.md

 Each file in the repository is a self-contained example.
 Feel free to open any file and start exploring.

 ## Contributing
 We welcome contributions!
 If you have a suggestion or want to contribute a new example, please feel free to fork the repository and submit a pull request.

 ## License
 This project is open source and available under the MIT License.

 ## Acknowledgments
-This repository is maintained by [Your Name].
+This repository is maintained by ryun.
 A special thanks to all contributors and supporters of this project!